This post was updated on February 17th, 2023

 Another outdated practice is the use of hormonal birth control as a short-term PCOS preconception treatment.
 The idea here is that the pill suppresses the overproduction of androgens.
 In theory, this should then also kick-start ovulation once discontinued.

 The problem with this approach is that it may do more harm than good.
 Preconception birth control has no benefit to your chances of ovulation.
-It’s been shown to worsen metabolic health and may be detrimental to your fertility [43, 44].
+It can worsen metabolic health and may be detrimental to your fertility [43, 44].
 See my PCOS birth control article for nine reasons to avoid this treatment.

 9. Start with Clomid and/or Letrozole

 When you need more help beyond diet and lifestyle changes, ovulation induction drugs are the obvious next step.
 Clomid and letrozole are the first-line therapies recommended by the World Health Organization [45].
 Clomid has traditionally been the go-to first treatment.
 But many experts now believe that doctors should skip this step and head straight for letrozole instead.
-This is because letrozole has been shown to result in better outcomes for women with PCOS [46-48].
+This is because letrozole results in better outcomes for women with PCOS [46-48].

 Interestingly, this recommendation may soon be further updated.
 A randomized control trial found that clomid and letrozole used together were better than letrozole on its own [49].

 In Karima’s case, Clomid + dietary change was the combination that worked for her.
-It was only after doubling down on the seven foods to avoid for PCOS that she fell pregnant on her seventh cycle.
+It was only after doubling down on the foods to avoid with PCOS that she fell pregnant on her seventh cycle.

 10. Advance to Gonadotropins

-If Clomid or letrozole fails to achieve pregnancy, most fertility specialists will recommend the use of injectable gonadotropin products.
+If you don’t get pregnant with Clomid or letrozole, most fertility specialists will recommend injectable gonadotropins.
 These are used either with timed intercourse, intrauterine insemination (IUI), or in-vitro fertilization (IVF).

-Follicle-stimulating hormone (FSH), luteinizing hormone (LH), or a combination of the two, are the active ingredients in the most commonly used gonadotropin brands.
-This includes products such as Gonal-F, Follistim, Ovidrel, Bravelle, and Menopur.
+There are two active ingredients used in most gonadotropin products.
+Follicle-stimulating hormone (FSH), luteinizing hormone (LH), or a combination of the two.
+This includes Gonal-F, Follistim, Ovidrel, Bravelle, and Menopur.
 Gonadotropins can be used either on their own or in combination with oral fertility treatments like letrozole (Femara).

 11. Add in IUI or IVF if Needed